chef/chef-web-docs/chef_master/source/proxies.rst

 Linux
 =====================================================
-To determine the current proxy server on the Mac OS X and Linux platforms, check the environment variables.
+To determine the current proxy server on the macOS and Linux platforms, check the environment variables.
 Run the following:

 .. code-block:: bash